medvedevgroup/HowDeSBT/tutorial/README.md

 sequence.

 Note that all bloom filters must have the same number of bits.
 In step 1 we show how this setting can be estimated from the data.
+Similarly, all bloom filters must have the same k-mer size.
+Here we use K=20, which is typical in the SBT literature.

 In this tutorial the reads for an experiment are in a single file.
 But in practice they are often spread among several files.
+For example, paired sequencing often produces two files per sequencing run or per lane.
 So while step 2 shows `makebf` used with only one input fastq file, it can accept any number of fasta or fastq files.

 ### (1) Estimate the best Bloom filter size.